 Appointments or offers of employment must be approved by the relevant authorities before a transaction can be approved.

-Plus six letters from prominent, arm's length experts who can whose letters of recommendation will serve as a group peer review.
+Plus three letters from prominent, arm's length experts who can whose letters of recommendation will serve as a group peer review.

 Detailed instruction, guidelines and templates are available to assist departments and hiring units to prepare these materials; click on the links in the section above.
 USCIS makes the decision about whether an individual qualifies for O-1 classification based on the documentation provided with the O-1 petition.
 Also, review the "Assembly" section of the CIS page for instructions on how to tab, compile and identify evidence under "In preparing your packet."
 As always, cover your dossier with the checklist.